-Delicious gluten-free scones made with almond flour, chocolate, and coconut – the three flavors of Almond Joy bars.
+Delicious gluten-free scones made with almond flour, chocolate, and coconut – the three flavors of Almond Joy candy bars.

 This post may contain affiliate links.
 Please read my disclosure for more info.